 We are now accepting travel grant applications for BSDCan 2014!
+Get your application in soon, to be considered for a travel grant.
 Click here for more information.

 Check out the article on UEFI / Secure Boot work being done by two of our staff members.

 FreeBSD Foundation and iXsystems collaborate to further the cause of high performance computing on FreeBSD.

 We represented the Foundation at SCALE, Feb 21-23, in Los Angeles.

 We were a proud sponsor of AsiaBSDCon 2014, March 15-16, in Tokyo, Japan.
 We had four board members attend the conference.
 Thank you to everyone who stopped by our table and made a donation.

 We were proud to be a Gold Sponsor for NYCBSDCon 2014, Feb 8, in New York City.
 It was a successful event and we were happy to receive some donations there.

 - Casper daemon